-On 10/21/2016 at the Science and Nonduality Conference, Loch Kelly, Mukti and Francis Bennett discuss the paradoxical understanding reflected in the famous Heart Sutra’s saying, “Form is emptiness and emptiness is form.
+On 10/21/2016 at the Science and Nonduality Conference, Loch Kelly, Mukti, and Francis Bennett discuss the paradoxical understanding reflected in the famous Heart Sutra’s saying, “Form is emptiness and emptiness is form.
 Form is none other than emptiness and emptiness is none other than form.”
-They have noticed that many people get caught half-way after an initial awakening in a kind of spiritual bypass: stuck in stillness, spaced-out, blissed-in or attached to the conceptual belief that “I am nobody.”
+They have noticed that many people get caught halfway after an initial awakening in a kind of spiritual bypass: stuck in stillness, spaced-out, blissed-in, or attached to the conceptual belief that “I am nobody.”
 What are the pointers and supports to realize the already manifest life arising out of the unmanifest awareness?
-They give examples of the fullness of waking-up from a limited sense of self to pure awareness, then also waking-in to our bodies and waking-out to relating and creating in the world.
-Loch, Mukti and Francis discuss the importance the dancing emptiness of embodiment and how to live from open-hearted awareness.
+They give examples of the fullness of waking up from a limited sense of self to pure awareness, then also waking in to our bodies and waking out to relating and creating in the world.
+Loch, Mukti, and Francis discuss the importance of the dancing emptiness of embodiment and how to live from open-hearted awareness.

-You may contact Francis by email, Skype (francisdale3), his Facebook page, or through his website.
-Francis’ book: “I Am That I Am: Discovering the Love, Peace, Joy and Stability of the True Self“.
+Francis’ book: “I Am That I Am: Discovering the Love, Peace, Joy, and Stability of the True Self“.

 Previous BatGap interviews involving Francis:

 - With John Mark Stroud

 - With Jac O’Keeffe and Igor Kufayev at the SAND conference